 Also of interest is that Decatur has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Decatur has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-A relatively large number of people in Decatur telecommute to their jobs.
-Overall, about 11.11% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.11% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For the size of the city, public transportation in Decatur is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Decatur, the benefits are reduced air pollution and congestion on the highways.

 Do you like to read, write and learn?
 If you move to Decatur, you'll likely find that many of your neighbors like to as well.
 Decatur is one of the more educated communities in America, with a full 72.75% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Decatur in 2010 was $44,572, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $178,288 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.